Tucker Tensor Train Taylor Series

 where $ D^jf(0): X^j \rightarrow Y $ is the $j$th Fr\'{e}chet derivative of $f$ with respect to $x$, evaluated at zero.
 We write

 to denote the application of the multilinear function $D^jf(0)$ to $j$ copies of $x$.

-Such Taylor series approximations are traditionally considered intractable in high dimensions because the derivative tensors are extremely large.
-After discretization of $X$ and $Y$ by, e.g., finite elements, $D^jf(0)$ becomes a $j+1$ dimensional array with shape $N \times \dots \times N \times M$, where $N$ and $M$ are the numbers of degrees of freedom in the discretizations of $X$ and $Y$, respectively (e.g., the number of gridpoints in a mesh).
-To make Taylor series tractable, we approximate the derivative tensors with a type of tensor network called a \emph{Tucker tensor train}.
-A tensor network is a factorization of a tensor into a contraction of smaller tensors, called cores.
-A Tucker tensor train is a tensor network which consists of a Tucker decomposition \cite{de2000multilinear,tucker1966some}\cite[Section 4]{kolda.bader.2009} composed with a tensor train decomposition \cite{fannes1992finitely,oseledets.2011,oseledets2009breaking} of the central Tucker core.
-Tucker tensor train approximation of a derivative tensor is illustrated using graphical tensor notation in \figref{fig:tucker_tensor_train}.
-For an introduction to tensor networks and graphical tensor notation, see, e.g., \cite{bridgeman2017hand,cichocki2016tensor}.
-When the ranks of a Tucker tensor train are small, Tucker tensor trains require low storage costs and permit fast multilinear algebra operations.
-We formally define Tucker tensor trains and their ranks in \secref{sec:t3} (\defref{def:t3}).
+Such Taylor series approximations are traditionally considered intractable in high dimensions because the derivative tensors are extremely large: after discretization of $X$ and $Y$ by, e.g., finite elements, $D^jf(0)$ becomes a $(j+1)$-dimensional array with shape $N \times \dots \times N \times M$, where $N$ and $M$ are the numbers of degrees of freedom in the discretizations of $X$ and $Y$ (e.g., the number of gridpoints in a mesh).
+To make Taylor series tractable, we approximate the derivative tensors with a type of tensor network called a \emph{Tucker tensor train}, equivalently termed an \emph{extended tensor train}.
+A Tucker tensor train consists of a Tucker decomposition (\citealp{de2000multilinear,tucker1966some}; \citealp[Section 4]{kolda.bader.2009}) composed with a tensor train (TT) decomposition \citep{fannes1992finitely,oseledets.2011,oseledets2009breaking} of the central Tucker core, illustrated using graphical tensor notation\footnote{For an introduction to tensor networks and graphical tensor notation, see, e.g., \cite{bridgeman2017hand,cichocki2016tensor}.} in \figref{fig:tucker_tensor_train}.
+When its ranks are small, a Tucker tensor train requires low storage and permits fast multilinear algebra operations.
+The Tucker bases separate the large physical discretization dimensions from the smaller internal ranks, while the tensor train cores control complexity with respect to derivative order; the format, its relationship to other low-rank formats, and its manifold structure are detailed in \secref{sec:t3}, where we also define Tucker tensor trains and their ranks formally (\defref{def:t3}).

-\begin{definition}[T4S model] A $k$th order Tucker tensor train Taylor series (T4S) is an approximation $f_k \approx f$ of the form:
+\begin{definition}[T4S model] A $k$th-order Tucker tensor train Taylor series (T4S) is an approximation $f_k \approx f$ of the form: